rotosaurio/sysrot/README.md

 - 🤖 Actively Maintained - Regular updates and community-driven improvements
 - 🤖 Community Driven - Open source with responsive maintainers

-🤖 If SysrotCore has helped you build something amazing, please star the project on GitHub!
+🤖 If @rotosaurio/sysrot-core has helped you build something amazing, please star the project on GitHub!

-**Made with 🤖 by the SysrotCore Team**
+**Made with 🤖 by the @rotosaurio/sysrot-core Team**

 *Create your next amazing project in seconds, not hours!*